SEKOIA-IO/documentation/docs/integrations/cisco_asa.md

 - The tcp[/ port ] or udp[/ port ] keyword and argument pair specify that the ASA and ASASM should use TCP or UDP to send syslog messages to the syslog server.
 - You can configure the ASA to send data to a syslog server using either UDP or TCP, but not both.
 The default protocol is UDP if you do not specify a protocol.

-> If you specify TCP, the ASA discover when the syslog server fails and as a security protection, new connections through the ASA are blocked.
+> If you specify TCP, the ASA discovers when the syslog server fails and as a security protection, new connections through the ASA are blocked.
-> If you specify UDP, the ASA continue to allow new connections whether or not the syslog server is operational.
+> If you specify UDP, the ASA continues to allow new connections whether or not the syslog server is operational.
 Valid port values for either protocol are 1025 through 65535.
 The default UDP port is 514.
 The default TCP port is 1470.
 > For more information about Cisco ASA logging, please refer to your [Cisco documentation](https://www.cisco.com/c/en/us/td/docs/security/asa/asa-cli-reference/S/asa-command-ref-S.html).

 ## III.
 Transport to SEKOIA.IO